Can Raccoons be Pets?

 Raccoons might seem cuddly and cute at first glance.
 They even look like cartoon bandits, and have a reputation to match, but raccoons are wild animals, not pets.
 They are notoriously difficult to domesticate, and they belong in their natural habitat.

-What Makes a Raccoon Difficult to Care For?
+What Makes a Raccoon as a Pet Difficult to Care For?

-Raising a pet raccoon will take up a ton of your time, energy and patience.
+Raising a raccoon as a pet will take up a ton of your time, energy and patience.
 Raccoons can easily live for 15 years, and they shouldn’t be released back into the wild after they’ve been kept as a pet.

-If you raise a raccoon with an incredible amount of attention, love and care, you still won’t be able to override its wild instincts.
+If you raise a raccoon as a pet with an incredible amount of attention, love and care, you still won’t be able to override its wild instincts.
 Raccoons keep their wild side even after being raised and bred in captivity for several generations.

-Keeping a raccoon requires plenty of space for the critter to roam, but don’t just let it run around your home.
+Keeping a raccoon as a pet requires plenty of space for the critter to roam, but don’t just let it run around your home.
 Raccoons are natural foragers with a reputation for thievery, and they can get into almost any nook, cranny, or latch they find.

 Raccoons have a tendency to bite or act out when they’re stressed or agitated.
 They could bite your family members, friends and visitors.